-In this brand focus, I’ve taken a slightly different approach to what I and C normally do and decided to compare two digital banking/currency card services.
+In this brand focus, I’ve taken a slightly different approach to what Laura and I normally do and decided to compare two digital banking/currency card services.
 In truthfulness, the two brands are actually quite different from one another and I wish someone had written a more insightful guide when I was researching both.

 What is Monzo and what is Revolut?
 Most people won’t of heard of either Monzo (formally Mondo) or Revolut, myself included until about a year ago when a friend of mine posted about Revolut through social media and I decided to investigate further.
 It’s important to remember that both services are actually quite different despite what they may have initially set out to do, both have strengths and weaknesses and I have tried to cover them in brief to keep the post simple.